reelyactive/cormorant/README.md

 cormorant
 =========

-Visualise linked data for people, products and places.
+Fetch JSON from a URL, regardless if the GET returns JSON or HTML.
+In the case of the latter, JSON-LD will be extracted, if present.
 We believe in an open Internet of Things.

 Hello cormorant